Music Composition, M.M.

 Number of Didactic Credits Required Beyond the Baccalaureate: 30

-Select from Music, Music Education, Music Studies, or other graduate departments.
+Electives (6) selected from Music, Music Education, Music Studies, or other graduate departments.
+Advisor approval required.

 Internship: No internship is required.